cbdavis/RSemanticMediaWikiBot/README.md

 <li>No support yet for multiple-instance templates.
 There needs to be a way to distinguish if one wants to edit an existing one, or add another.
 <li>No support yet for adding a new template to a page.
 <li>When editing a page, no check is done to see if it will create the page.
+<li>This code needs to be converted to a proper package for use in R.
 </ul>